-The current tariff design does not account for resources actually used, while in the future the tug charge will be driven by the exact number of tugs used per service which is more fair and easy to explain;

-- The surcharges in the current tariff design are perceived as unfair, hence the future tariff structure will specifically charge for any additional tug used instead of a flat 50% surcharge on total tug levy; and - Fixed GRT rate is unfair for vessels that have better manoeuvrability (e.g. car carrier vessels), hence the number of tugs used will not be based on GRT but will be at the Harbour Master's discretion based on operational and safety considerations.
+- The current tariff design does not account for resources actually used, while in the future the tug charge will be driven by the exact number of tugs used per service which is more fair and easy to explain - The surcharges in the current tariff design are perceived as unfair, hence the future tariff structure will specifically charge for any additional tug used instead of a flat 50% surcharge on total tug levy - Fixed GRT rate is unfair for vessels that have better manoeuvrability (e.g. car carrier vessels), hence the number of tugs used will not be based on GRT but will be at the Harbour Master's discretion based on operational and safety considerations

-The charge calculation for the proposed tariff design for pilotage will be a linear tariff that is dependent on a vessel's gross registered tonnage (GRT), rather than the current tariff that incorporates a base rate in addition to a linear rate per a vessel's GRT.
+The charge calculation for the proposed tariff design for pilotage will be a linear tariff that is dependent on a vessel's gross registered tonnage (GRT) rather than the current tariff that incorporates a base rate in addition to a linear rate per a vessel's GRT.
 This will simplify the tariff to the benefit of port users.

-Applying the principle of cost recovery, in the case of tugs and pilotage, will be implemented on a system level thus the recovery of costs for tugs and pilotage will be on a system level and not necessarily for each individual port.
-To achieve this, all required revenues for tugs (or pilotage) from all ports will be pooled for all ports on a system level to determine a system-wide average rate per hour for one hour of tug-operation (or pilotage).
+Applying the principle of cost recovery in the case of tugs and pilotage will be implemented on a system level and thus will the recovery of costs for tugs and pilotage be on a system level and not necessarily for each individual port.
+To achieve this, all required revenues for tugs (respectively pilotage) from all ports will be pooled for all ports on a system level to determine a system-wide average rate per hour for one hour of tug-operation (respectively pilotage).
 This average hourly rate will be differentiated between ports in its application due to the difference in time it takes to perform the service.
-In other words, the applied costing factor per tug per operating hour will be the same across ports; however, since tugs will be charged per service and the time needed to provide the service differs across ports, the actual tariff will vary by port.
+In other words, the applied costing factor per tug per operating hour will be the same across ports, however, since tugs will be charged per service and time needed to provide the service differs across ports, the actual tariff will vary by port.

-The current tariff design for VTS is fair and in line with international norms and will therefore remain the same as it adequately reflects the relative risk posed to the port system.
-The figure below captures the methodology used for each marine services tariff line.
+The current tariff design for VTS is fair and in line with international norms and will therefore remain the same